Professor Abacus Gulchett-Bunch and the Mysterious Symbol

 Ilfracombe Women’s Fight Club

 Since the christening of dear Ruprecht, the aunts and Folly and I have returned to Devon to continue our holiday.
 The christening took a toll on us that only the musings of Pluto could cast a darker shadow upon.
 The ambience in our little holiday hedge is a fraction from becoming maudlin.
-The aunts are restless, and I wish Bench had brought the storm straps for Folly, she needs to be restricted.
+The aunts are restless, and I wish Bench had brought the storm straps for Folly, her movements badly need to be restricted.
 But we decided to have a day out.

 The good news is that it’s Tuesday, and we go home tomorrow.
 I’m anticipating the arrival back to my hedge home and seeing the toads once again.
 But for tonight, we are on a ladies’ night, and there is an establishment in the harbour that is sensitive to ‘women of my ilk’.
-Apparently it is a pagan themed bar with symbolic imagery.
-I shall offer my patronage with an open mind….I’m as good an earthy pagan as anyone but if it’s full of bloody fairies, I’m off.
-Can’t stand them – they drop bits everywhere.
+Apparently it is a pagan themed bar with much symbolic imagery.
+I shall offer my patronage with an open mind….I’m as good an earthy pagan as anyone but if it’s full of bloody fairies and glitter and shit, I’m off.
+Can’t stand fairies – they drop bits everywhere.

 Vom is on the right – she was already in fighting mode as the rules were no beards (it encourages pulling and unbecoming conduct).
 The woman on the left is Blanda Stent-Coddler, a trapeze artist from Aylesbury.
 She is a tough nut, and used to live in Plumstead where she’d fight anything with a pulse in an alleyway.
 Her skills are spitting, biting, and the Quarter-Nelson – she has that much attitude she can’t be arsed with the full half.
 Vom’s skills are slick, deadly and brutal – the woman could kill someone with a jar of Marmite in the blink of an eye.
 I was just sipping a fresh pint of Flaccid Bishop when the whistle blew and the crowd whipped up into a frenzy.
 It was a vicious fight, lasting only 30 seconds.
 Vom beat her hands down – with the nostril fling and a kick up the jacksy.
 The prize was 10 guineas, and a trip up Lynton Clifftop Railway (we gave the ticket away).